 You’ll be met on arrival at Ezeiza International Airport in Buenos Aires by a Wayfairer representative.
-You’ll be escorted by private car to the trendy Palermo area, enjoying VIP service as you cruise to the center of the city.
+You’ll be escorted by private car to the trendy Palermo area, enjoying VIP service as you cruise to the centre of the city.

 You’ll check in at Casa Sur Palermo Hotel, your accommodation for the next two nights.
 Casa Sur Palermo is an elegant property with sophisticated styling, from hardwood floors to minimalist furniture.
 It’s located in the chic Palermo Hollywood neighborhood, brimming with cafes, bars, art galleries and the best restaurants in town.